I study computer science at GWU. I'm very excited to be joining the lab of Guy Van den Broeck at UCLA for my PhD in Fall 2023.

 Publications

-2. Oliver Broadrick.
+• Oliver Broadrick.
 Risk-Limiting Audit PROVIDENCE and Round Size Considerations.
-MS Thesis, The George Washington University, 2023.
+MS Thesis, The George Washington University, 2023. (pdf)

-3. Oliver Broadrick, Poorvi Vora, and Filip Zagórski.
+• Oliver Broadrick, Poorvi Vora, and Filip Zagórski.
 PROVIDENCE: a Flexible Round-by-Round Risk-Limiting Audit.
-To appear, USENIX Security 2023. (earlier arXiv version)
+USENIX Security 2023. (pdf, usenix, talk, slides, earlier arXiv version)

-5. Oliver Broadrick, Sarah Morin, Grant McClearn, Neal McBurnett, Poorvi L. Vora, and Filip Zagórski.
+• Oliver Broadrick, Sarah Morin, Grant McClearn, Neal McBurnett, Poorvi L. Vora, and Filip Zagórski.
 Simulations of Ballot Polling Risk-Limiting Audits.
-Seventh Workshop on Advances in Secure Electronic Voting, in association with Financial Cryptography 2022. (video, slides)
+Seventh Workshop on Advances in Secure Electronic Voting, in association with Financial Cryptography 2022. (pdf, talk, slides)

 Teaching